HeathersCodes/MF821/README.md

 1. All questions.

 HW4:
 1. All questions.
 Follow the instruction from slides and Code.

+HW5:
+1. All questions

 ## Incompleted
 HW1: